-In any race, when different Categories are run on the same course, the race must be interrupted by a minimum of 10 minutes between the Categories C and B (if more than 25 Ladies have raced), but preferably more between B and A in case that Category A is run on the same course - in order to give sufficient time to prepare the course.
+In any race, when different Categories are run on the same course, the race must be interrupted by a minimum of 10 minutes between the Categories C and the following Category (if more than 25 Women have raced), but preferably more between B and A in case that Category A and B is run on the same course - in order to give sufficient time to prepare the course.
 If ruts or rocks are showing the turning poles are to be reset by the minimum distance to avoid the obstacles.
 In this case Rule MA 33) (as to an additional inspection) is to be applied.